YashasJKumar/YashasJKumar/README.md

 <img align="center" alt="Coding" src="https://www.creative-tim.com/blog/content/images/2021/10/Github-profile-1.jpg">

 I am a passionate and consistent learner with a keen interest in advanced technologies.
-My primary areas of focus include Artificial Intelligence & Machine Learning (AIML), Cyber Security, and Ethical Hacking.
+My primary areas of focus include Artificial Intelligence & Machine Learning (AIML), Cyber Security,Backend Web development and Ethical Hacking.
 I am always eager to expand my knowledge and skills, exploring new frontiers in these dynamic fields.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [My Portfolio](http://yashas-j-kumar-portfolio.vercel.app)
 *   ✉️  You can contact me at [yashasjkumar6@gmail.com](mailto:yashasjkumar6@gmail.com)
-*   🧠  I'm learning React JS
 *   🤝  I'm open to collaborating on Gen AI Projects

   ##  Skills